W4RRR/hadixxity/README.md

 - `-C` downloads & parses AWS IP ranges
 - `-X` drops a SpiderFoot HX action plan
 - `-f` points to a custom env file with secrets
-- `-A` feeds a file with apex domains into the subfinder → httpx loop described in the PDF
+- `-A` feeds *your* file with apex domains into the subfinder → httpx loop described in the PDF (auto mode runs even sin este flag)

 ### Output Layout
 ```